Handbook home

 On completion of this subject students should be able to:

-- competently carry out experimental protocols in molecular biology, protein biochemistry and cell biology using standard laboratory equipment and reagents
+- Competently carry out experimental protocols in molecular biology, protein biochemistry and cell biology using standard laboratory equipment and reagents

-- perform biochemical calculations
+- Perform biochemical calculations relevant to laboratory research

-- evaluate data (including trouble-shooting errors or explaining inconsistencies) to make quantitative assessments of experimental results
+- Evaluate data (including trouble-shooting errors or explaining inconsistencies) to make quantitative assessments of experimental results

-- work effectively in the laboratory, either in small groups or individually
+- Work effectively in the laboratory, either in small groups or individually

 Generic skills